Prominent Kano Cleric Discusses Major Sin Most Muslims Overlook Online

 - The chairman of Kano’s Council of Ulama, Sheikh Ibrahim Khalil, has declared that spreading fake news is a sin in Islam, equating it to the religious prohibition of fabricating lies

-- The statement was made at a workshop organized by the fact-checking group Alkalanci, specifically designed to equip clerics and imams with tools to combat misinformation on social media
+- The statement was made at a workshop organised by the fact-checking group Alkalanci, designed to equip clerics and imams with tools to combat misinformation on social media

-- Both the cleric and the organizers emphasized the critical role of religious leaders and the public in verifying information before sharing
+- In the caution to those of the Islamic faith, both the cleric and the organisers emphasised the critical role of religious leaders and the public in verifying information before sharing it

 Sheikh Khalil issued the strong warning on Tuesday during a two-day workshop for clerics and imams on combating misinformation on social media.